 PrivateVPN provides customer support in the following forms:

 - Email and tickets

 In terms of plans and pricing, PrivateVPN has only one plan with no variation in features.
 The difference in how much you pay is dependent on how long you subscribe.
 The prices are $8.99 for one month, $6 per month for three months, and $2.50 per month for 24 months.

 You can give PrivateVPN a try, as they offer a 7-day free trial period.
 During this trial period, you'll get to experience their service quality, capacity, and functional capabilities.
 According to their support forums, the free trial is accessible by requesting a gift code by e-mailing [email protected].

 PrivateVPN provides a 30-day money-back guarantee period.
-However, this applies only if you are a new customer.
-Able to give a reason why they should refund you, and it only applies if you've used less than 100GB of traffic.
-I found these criteria to be a little too strict.
+However, this applies only if you are a new customer able to give a reason why they should refund you, and it only applies if you've used less than 100GB of traffic.
+We found these criteria to be a little too strict.